hvianna/audioMotion.js/docs/README.md

 I would like to thank my wife **Virginia** for her continued support, encouragement and feedback! :kissing_heart:

-Thanks to [Yuji Koike](https://www.ykcircus.com/) for [Soniq Viewer for iOS](https://itunes.apple.com/us/app/soniq-viewer/id448343005), which inspired me to create **audioMotion.**
+[Yuji Koike](https://www.ykcircus.com/) for his great [Soniq Viewer for iOS](https://itunes.apple.com/us/app/soniq-viewer/id448343005), which inspired me to create **audioMotion.**

-And to all the developers and content creators for the resources listed below.
+And all the developers and content creators for the resources listed below.

 ### JavaScript libraries <!-- {docsify-ignore} -->